Township Snippets

 An Account of the Fire

 In 1911 'The Story of Chicago' by Jenne Hall was published.
-Her book about the City of Chicago as she knew it was also about the fire she knew first hand.
+Her book about the City of Chicago was about the fire as she knew first hand.
 She devoted an entire chapter on the fire.

 This book is part of my personal collection

 According to the Hidden Truth via the Chicago Daily News dated 10/11/71 "Just here it may be interesting to state that at the same hour, the flames caught John A. Huck’s house, beyond the city limits & located in Lake View Township - Fullerton Ave was the border and it was the last house destroyed."
 According to Chicagology, by 1871 the J.A.
-Huck Brewery had become one of the largest breweries in the country, both destroyed - the only house destroyed in Lake View Township.
+Huck Brewery had become one of the largest breweries in the country, both business and home destroyed.

 The Day After the Fire ...

-The following is another account of the fire that nearly placed the citizens of Lake View at risk and the horrors for Chicagoans who traveled north.
-This account was published in 1872
+The following are pages from the mentioned book above of the fire that nearly placed the citizens of Lake View at risk and the horrors for Chicagoans who traveled north.
+This account was published in 1872.

 (link to another post)

-1873 Establishment of Lake View Township (Civic) building to be later referred to as The Town Hall and by 1894 the 46th Chicago police district.
+1873 Establishment of Lake View Township (Civic) building to be later referred to as The Town Hall.
 In the beginning police and the post office were located in the same building.
-Also that year, township residents discussed annexation to the City of Chicago 16 years before the last annexation attempt of 1889 - the first attempt was in 1887.
+Also that year, township residents discussed annexation to the City of Chicago 16 years before actual annexation of 1889 - the first attempt was in 1887.
 That meeting was so disorganized that the group could not appoint a permanent chairman for future meetings.

 enlarge photo without the staircase